 Note: The 32-channel audio is supported with MP2-FMT-8K license.
-In 8K video with Quad 12G-SDI connection, the first 16 channels (of 32 channels) comes from the link A1 and the second 16 channel comes from the link B1.
+In 8K video with Quad 12G-SDI connection, the first 16 channels (of 32 channels) comes from the link A1 and the next 16 channels comes from the link B1.
 The two Audio applications must be selected in two tiles to display the 32-channel audio bars.